hmans/statery/README.md

 }
 ```

-When any of the data your components access changes in the store, they will automatically re-render.
+When any of the store's properties that your component accesses are updated, they will automatically re-render, automatically receiving the new state.

 ### Reading from a Store (without React)